 Figure 6.
-Experimental setup post-mechanical tests on the beam.
+Experimental setup for post-mechanical tests on the beam.

-As known from the theory, the diameter of the inner and outer conductors determines the impedance of the coaxial cable.
-For this, a deformation of the cable, due to degradation phenomena in the structure, causes a variation of electrical impedance that we immediately identify from the measurements.
-As shown in Figure 7, as the weight applied to the beam increases, the reflection coefficient decreases, and the apparent distance increases, indicating the deformation and bending of the cable.
-These mechanical tests highlight that a continuous ex-post monitoring through permanent, diffuse sensing elements can give early indications of structural problems.
-In this way, safety measures can be considered in time, and intervention on the structure can be performed immediately.
+As is known from the theory, the diameter of the inner and outer conductors determines the impedance of the coaxial cable.
+Because of this, a deformation in the cable resulting from the degradation phenomena in the structure causes a variation in the electrical impedance, which was immediately identified from the measurements.
+As shown in Figure 7, as the weight applied to the beam increases, the reflection coefficient decreases, and the apparent distance increases, indicating that the cable is being deformed and bent.
+These mechanical tests highlight that continuous ex-post monitoring through permanent, diffuse SEs can provide early indications of structural problems.
+In this way, safety measures can be considered in time, and structural interventions can be performed immediately.

 Conclusions

-In this work, the development and the proof of concept of multi-purpose sensing element network were addressed, through the adoption of TDR and diffuse sensing elements.
-The proposed system, which allows to overcome the limitations of traditional punctual monitoring systems, was validated for the localization of leaks (SEN-W); for monitoring of the diffused profile of the water content of soil in agriculture (SEN-A); and finally, for ex-ante and ex-post monitoring of the hydration process and for diagnostics of destructive phenomena (SEN-B).
+In this study, the development and the proof of concept of a multi-purpose SEN were addressed through the adoption of TDR and diffuse SEs.
+The proposed system, which allows the limitations of traditional punctual monitoring systems to be overcome, was validated for the localisation of leaks (SEN-W), for monitoring the diffused profile of the water content of soil in agriculture (SEN-A) and for the ex-ante and ex-post monitoring of the hydration process and the diagnostics of destructive phenomena (SEN-B).

-Additionally, the proposed monitoring system can be easily extended to other fields of applications.
+Additionally, the proposed monitoring system can be easily extended to other fields.
 In practical applications, each SEN could be managed through a portable device and through a single platform.
-In addition, the monitored data can be stored in a repository and used for further statistics or future reference.
-The output of the SENs can be geo-referenced (by acquiring the GPS coordinates of the location where the MR measurements are taken).
-The introduction of these strategies would contribute to make the proposed monitoring system evolve into a cyber-physical measurement system [32, 33], fully exploiting the potential of the 4.0 technologies.
+In addition, the monitored data can be stored in a repository and used for further statistics or future reference, and the output of the SENs can be geo-referenced by acquiring the GPS coordinates of the location where the MR measurements are taken.
+The introduction of these strategies would contribute to making the proposed monitoring system evolve into a cyber-physical measurement system [32], [33], fully exploiting the potential of 4.0 technologies.